1969 Topps Football: Last Pre-Merger Set

 The 1969 Topps football set was the company’s largest to date, accommodating a league that was welcoming new teams and already starting to give baseball a run for its money in popularity.

 You didn’t need to tell Topps about the AFL.
 The company was on board from the time the league was born.
 When Fleer and then Philadelphia gum jumped into the football card game in later years, Topps took over production of AFL cards.
 By 1968, however, the leagues were already talking merger.
-Topps had complete control that year and then came back in ‘69 with a 263-card, two-series set that still confounds collectors today.
+Topps had complete control that year and then came back in ’69 with a larger, 263-card set that still confounds collectors today.
+The cards were released across two series.

-The one and only card of the late Brian Piccolo, whose career seemed so full of promise when he showed up on card #26.
-Collectors and Bears fans revere the Piccolo card.
+The set also features the one and only card of the late Brian Piccolo, whose career seemed so full of promise when he showed up on card #26.
+Collectors and Bears fans revere the Piccolo card even though his name is misspelled two different ways on the front and back.
 It’s one of the most sought-after and expensive in the entire set.
 Gale Sayers and Dick Butkus complete a trio of high-profile Bears cards in this set, making it very popular in Chicago.

 Namath is here, too.
-Four years after his debut in the ‘tall boy’ 1965 Topps set, Joe Willie commands a high price from collectors looking to complete their set or remember the Jets’ Super Bowl III victory in January of 1969.
+Four years after his debut in the ‘tall boy’ 1965 Topps set, Joe Willie commands a high price from collectors looking to complete their set or remember the Jets’ Super Bowl III victory that had taken place months before.

-Leroy Kelly, the great Browns running back, was awarded card #1.
-Kids were still putting rubber bands around their cards then and Kelly’s card is sometimes hard to find in high grade, making it among the pricier cards in the first series.
+Leroy Kelly, the great Browns running back who had led the NFL in rushing in 1967 and ’68, was awarded card #1.
+Kids were still putting rubber bands around their cards then and Kelly’s card is sometimes hard to find in high-grade, making it among the pricier cards in the first series.

 The set has several players that have proven to be elusive for collectors who prefer their football card collections to be mint.
-Among the toughest: #3 Jim Cadile (another Bear), #55 Ray Nitschke, #68 Billy Cannon, #95 Ed O’Bradovich, #1118 Walt Suggs, #262 Gerry Philbin and #263, the last card in the set, Daryle Lamonica.
+Among the toughest: #3 Jim Cadile (another Bear), #13 Jim Lindsey, 55 Ray Nitschke, #68 Billy Cannon, #95 Ed O’Bradovich, #1118 Walt Suggs, #129 Steve DeLong, #130 Fred Hill, #131 Ernie Koy, #132 Checklist (2nd Series version), #262 Gerry Philbin and #263, the last card in the set, Daryle Lamonica.

 It’s the last year you see team logos on both the cards themselves and the helmets in the photos of the players.
 Starting in 1970 and for the next 11 years, Topps chose not to pay the licensing fee required to use those symbols.